-Galleries and museums around the world have now been warned galleries and museums to stop using LEDs until more research has been done on the deterioration of paint.
+Galleries and museums around the world have now been warned to stop using LEDs until more research has been done on the deterioration of paint.

 Claus Habfast of the European Synchrotron Radiation Facility in France, told the Independent newspaper in London: ‘LED lights appear to have many advantages but museums should carefully consider that paintings from the Van Gogh era could be affected by them.

 ‘Paintings that have moderate darkening will find this accelerates in the coming years.

 ‘Of course, it’s not advisable to put these paintings in the dark because they are part of the cultural heritage of humankind and the public wants to see them.
 But museums have to strike the right balance.’

 European reseachers analysed the lead chromate in various canvasses using X-rays and found that certain lighter shades of yellow turned brown or green when placed under the green-blue rays emitted by some LED lights.